JJ/my-raku-examples/articles/santa.md

 interesting thing is that the code itself we are using as an example is available as `contents` of the `Pod::Block::Code` object.

 "Hum", thought Santa.
 We could do one better with this.
+Can we actually check that the included code works?
+Yes we can!